nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * `true` - Remove contacts who have finished/haven't started the course as of the current date of your system.
     * `false` - (default).
 Include contacts who have finished/haven't started taking the course as of the current date.
-    * NOTE: `[taken]` compares the dates of the course with the current date of your system.
-It does not factor in other fields like graduation year.

 Example usage: